aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

 class AuthRouteMethods
 {
     //This is the method that is eventually called starting from the
-    //Auth::routes() call in routes/web.php
+    //Auth::routes() call in routes/web.php file
     //It first registers the login/logout routes
     //Next it registers the resgiter route.
 (This can be turned off via options flag)
-    //It in turn calls the resetPassword and confirmPassword methods by default to
+    //Then in turn calls the resetPassword and confirmPassword methods by default to
     //register routes for those features.
 (Each of these calls can be turned off via options flag)
     //Finally it calls the emailVerification method only if it is explicitly turned on via options flag
     //to register email verification routes